pythonanywhere/flask-tutorials/tutorial-2.md

     migrate = Migrate(app, db)

-The first of these makes the migration stuff available, of course.
+The "import" line makes the migration stuff available, of course.
 The second connects everything up so that the migration system knows that it needs to be handling migrations for your app, specifically relating to its connection to the SQLAlchemy database connection.